apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-AttributeQuery.md

 Also note that support for attribute queries need to be explicitly enabled and the behavior is off by default, given it imposes a burden on
 CAS and the underlying ticket registry to keep track of attributes and responses as tickets and have them be later used and looked up.

-{% include_cached casproperties.html properties="cas.authn.saml-idp.core,cas.authn.saml-idp.ticket" %}
+{% include_cached casproperties.html properties="cas.authn.saml-idp.ticket.attribute-query" %}

 ## Attribute Release